Getting Started With `viz_timeline()`

 2025-08-14

-The create_timeline() function creates interactive
+The viz_timeline() function creates interactive timeline

-science data in this format.
+in this format.

 This vignette demonstrates how to use the function with the General